Adillwma/QuantumHarmonics/README.md

 - [Acknowledgements](#Acknowledgements)

 # Introduction
 Our current understanding of the most fundamental aspects of our universe comes from Quantum Mechanics.
 Central to this framework is the Schrödinger equation, a core equation in quantum mechanics that governs the behaviour of non-reletivistic quantum systems.
-A form of this equation known as the Time-Independent Schrödinger Equation or 'TISE' provides insights into the quantized energy levels and spatial distribution by finding the stationary states of a quantum system.
+A form of this equation known as the Time-Independent Schrödinger Equation or 'TISE' solves for the stationary states which reveal the quantized energy levels and spatial distribution of a quantum system.
 Analytical solutions are often infeasible for complex systems, necessitating numerical techniques.
-This project is designed to solve the TISE numerically to simulate various quantum systems and visualize the results.
-A comparison is made to between some examples that do indeed have exact analytical solutions to validate the numerical results.
+This project is designed to solve the TISE numerically for various quantum systems and visualize the results.
+A comparison is made to some well understood examples that have exact analytical solutions in order to validate the numerical results and quantify our accuracy.
+We will specifically be solving for the **Energy Levels** and **Wavefunctions**, the latter of which will be used to calculate the probability density of the system.

 # Part 1 - The Quantum Harmonic Oscillator
-The Quantum Harmonic-Oscillator (QHO) is a quantum mechanical analogue of the classical harmonic oscillator, representing a quantum system that oscillates about an equilibrium position, such as a vibrating diatomic molecule.
-The quantum harmonic oscillator is a good example to begin building our simulation, since it has exact analytic solutions we can use to validate our simulations results.
+The Quantum Harmonic-Oscillator (QHO) is a quantum mechanical analogue of the classical harmonic oscillator, system that oscillates about an equilibrium position, such as a vibrating diatomic molecule.
+The QHO is a good example to begin building our simulation, since it has exact analytic solutions we can use to validate our simulations results.

 ## Analytical Solution

 ### Energy Levels
-Analytically the **energy levels** of the **quantum harmonic oscillator** are given by :
+Analytically the **Energy Levels**, $E_n$, of the QHO are given by :

 $$
 E_n = \hbar \omega (n + \frac{1}{2})  \tag{1}